AdobeDocs/experience-platform.en/help/query-service/audit-log-guide.md

 The Adobe Experience Platform [!DNL Query Service] audit log integration provides records of query related user actions.
 Audit logs are an essential tool for troubleshooting and adhering to corporate data stewardship policies and regulatory requirements.
 The capability allows you to return an action log for many event types and filter and export the records.
 The logs can be accessed either through the Platform UI or the [Audit Query API](https://www.adobe.io/experience-platform-apis/references/audit-query/) and downloaded in either CSV or JSON file formats.

-See the documentation to [learn more about the audit logs user interface](../landing/governance-privacy-security/audit-logs/overview.md) or [making calls to Platform APIs](../landing/api-guide.md).
+To learn more about the audit logs user interface, refer to the [audit logs overview document](../landing/governance-privacy-security/audit-logs/overview.md).
+To learn more about making calls to Platform APIs, refer to the [audit logs API guide](../landing/api-guide.md).

 ## Prerequisites

 You must have the [!UICONTROL Data Governance] [!UICONTROL View User Activity Log] permission enabled to view the audit log dashboard within the Platform UI.
-The permission is enabled through Adobe [Admin Console](https://adminconsole.adobe.com/).
+The permission is enabled through the Adobe [Admin Console](https://adminconsole.adobe.com/).
 Please contact your organization's administrator if you do not have administrator privileges to enable this permission.
 See the access control documentation for [full instructions on adding permissions through Admin Console](../access-control/home.md).

 ## [!DNL Query Service] audit log categories {#audit-log-categories}